term7/RaspberryPi-VLC_Videolooper/README.md

 Reboot your Raspberry Pi.
 You should now still be logged into your desktop environment as *workstation*.

-To douple-check that the group `sudo` is missing from the list of groups run this command in a terminal window:<br><br>
+To douple-check that the group *sudo* is missing from the list of groups run this command in a terminal window:<br>
 `groups workstation`

 # 03 - Prepare Desktop Environment